soundW4V3S/LoadLib/README.md

 LoadLib also comes with simple UI elements, those being a title menu and a pointer denoting where your typing area is.

 ## Enjoy!
-This was very fun to make, aside from the 1 time I lost all the source code to handling.cpp, and had to rewrite it through context clues and old bits of the file I had saved and scattered around.
+This was very fun to make, aside from the 1 time I lost all the source code to handling.cpp, and had to rewrite it through context clues and old bits of the file I had saved and scattered around my computer and various websites.